ajhsu/chromecast-device-emulator/README.md

 \"}"}]}
 ```

-Then you can just simply copy and save it into a JSON file, and we will serve it with emulator later.
+Just copy and save it into a plain JSON file, and we will need to serve the file later with the emulator.

 #### 4. Serve your scenario JSON file with emulator

-Now, we got a scenario JSON file from real cast device.
+Now, we got a scenario JSON file from Google Cast device.

-So we're ready to serve and "replay" the scenario with the emulator simply like:
+So we're ready to serve and "replay" the scenario with the emulator by running:

 ```bash
 $ chromecast-device-emulator start scenario.json
 ```

-Please see how to start an emulator from [Usage](#usage) chapter for details.
+That's all!
+The emulator is now running in the background for you.
+Try to open up your receiver app on your local machine and see if the receiver is communicating with emulator correctly.

 *Happy casting!*

-## Benefits of developing with an Emulator
+## Few benefits from developing with emulator

-#### 1. Running your receiver app on local machine.
+#### 1. Able to run your receiver app on the local machine.

-You can developing your receiver app with a device that runing much faster than Chromecast 1/2/Ultra.
+You can test the receiver app with your local machine that runs 100x faster than a physical Google Case device (e.g. Chromecast 1/2/Ultra)

 #### 2. Debugging your receiver app on local machine

-You don't need to do remote debugging via Chrome inspector anymore,
+You don't need to do remote debugging via Chrome inspector anymore;
-and take the advantage of Chrome DevTools during your development, yay!
+And you can take advantage of Chrome DevTools during the local development.

-#### 3. Debugging multiple receiver app at same time.
+#### 3. Debugging multiple receiver apps at the same time.

 You can test your receiver app in parallel.

-#### 4. Running end-to-end testing in CI system.
+#### 4. Running end-to-end testing in your continuous integration system.

+Once we jump off our runtime from physical Google Cast devices, we're able to do end-to-end testing right on your local machine; And if you're able to run on your local machine, why not integrate with your CI build process?

 ## LICENSE